GuccioGucci/pollitely/README.md

 ## Motivation
-We've been using this in [GuccioGucci](https://github.com/GuccioGucci) for internal backoffice tools, on processes that takes up to few hours.
+We've been using this in [GuccioGucci](https://github.com/GuccioGucci) for internal backoffice tools, on processes that takes up to few hours, polling for completion from an SPA, while letting user doing something else.

 Please, consider this just as a first attempt before setting up a proper distributed and/or scheduled architecture for task execution.
 Provided implementation is fully *in-process* and *in-memory*, not intended (yet) to be scaled!